-Land Girls were invited to take part in local community events such as attending film shows, musical evenings or performing in amateur dramatics (Mant, 1994).
-This bonding within the community was in some places key for their integration into the greater countryside community, and was often promoted by the Women’s Institute.
+Land Girls were invited to take part in local community events such as attending film shows, musical evenings or performing in amateur dramatics .
+This bonding was key for women’s integration into the greater countryside community, and was often promoted by the Women’s Institute.

 Snelling recounts, there was a rivalry between the different local communities in raising money for tanks and aeroplanes to be used in the war .
-The Land Girls were an important showcase force at these events – a uniformed ‘farm army’, displaying patriotism for their country.
+Land Girls were an important showcase force at these events – a uniformed ‘farm army’, displaying patriotism for their country.